Kareemsliet/blogapi/README.md

 # Blog API

-A modern RESTful API built with Laravel for managing blog content, featuring a robust backend with Vite for frontend asset compilation.
+A modern RESTful API built with Laravel for managing blog content, featuring a robust backend with Vite for frontend asset compilation and JWT authentication.

 ## 🚀 Features